mmartin46/FightTheAI/README.md

 # FightTheAI
 A SDL2 Fighting Platformer Project Written in C++.
 The goal is to obliterate the AI.
+The background was a free royalty free image online.

 ## Screenshots
 <p float="left">